 Is there anything else I should know?

 Dysfibrinogenemia, is a rare coagulation disorder caused by a mutation in the gene controlling the production of fibrinogen in the liver.
 It causes the liver to make an abnormal fibrinogen, one that resists degradation when converted to fibrin.
-Dysfibrinogenaemia is associated predominantly with venous thrombosis (inappropriate blood clot formation in the veins).
+In about a quarter of patients with Dysfibrinogenaemia, patients can be at risk of thrombosis, predominantly venous thrombosis, (inappropriate blood clot formation in the veins).
 PT, aPTT, and Thrombin Time are used to screen for this condition which is then confirmed with additional specialised blood tests.
 Patients with fibrinogen deficiency or dysfibrinogenaemia may experience poor wound healing.

 What can I do to reduce my Fibrinogen level?

-If your fibrinogen concentration is elevated due to pregnancy, or to an acute inflammatory process, it will usually return to normal by itself.
-If it is due to an acquired condition such as rheumatoid arthritis, there may be very little you can do to affect the result.
+If your fibrinogen concentration is elevated due to pregnancy, or to an acute inflammatory process, it will usually return to normal by itself after pregnancy.
+If it is due to an acquired condition such as rheumatoid arthritis, there may be very little you can do to affect the result, but once the condition has been treated it will return to normal.
 If your doctor has told you that elevated fibrinogen concentrations are increasing your risk of cardiovascular disease, you can make lifestyle changes that will affect other cardiac risk factors, such as stop smoking, lose weight, increase exercise, reducing your cholesterol and raising your HDL.
 There is also some evidence that diets rich in omega-3 and omega-6 fatty acids (fish oils) may help reduce fibrinogen levels.